reza1615/Persian-Spell-checker/README.md

 Licence:

-All of these works are under GNU Lesser General Public License (LGPL 2.1)
+Distributed under the terms of the GNU Lesser General Public License (LGPL 2.1)